 View this page in a printable PDF here:

-- A “revenue neutral” carbon dioxide tax is devised to be revenue neutral for government only,
+- A “revenue neutral” carbon dioxide tax is devised to be revenue neutral for government and only for government.

 - A “revenue neutral” carbon dioxide tax is not revenue neutral for American households.